jedlimlx/Muons-Data-Generation/README.md

 Geant4 simulation for generating training data for CNN-based image reconstruction.
 Objects are generated using 3D Perlin noise.

-The code used to produce the results in the initial proposal can be viewed in the /proposal branch
+This branch contains the code which produced the results in the first draft of our proposal.

 Perlin noise code: https://github.com/sol-prog/Perlin_Noise